Science of Sex: Using Drugs to Raise Women’s Libido

 Mattress Protectors

-Matress protectors are basically plastic that slip over your mattress, so you need to be sure to buy one that’s the same size as your mattress and deep enough, too.
+Mattress protectors are basically plastic that slips over your mattress, so you need to be sure to buy one that’s the same size as your mattress and deep enough, too.
 Some are quilted for extra softness.
-Mattress protetors are not my personal favorite because they don’t protect your sheets, so you’ll still have to wash those.
+Mattress protectors are not my personal favorite because they don’t protect your sheets, so you’ll still have to wash those.
 This seems less useful for frequent sex.
 But you might enjoy them if you’re also looking to keep your mattress pristine from sweat, period blood, etc.

-Here’s an affordable one from Amazon, but you can purchase them in many big box and home good stores.
+AmazonBasics offers its own version, but you can purchase them in many big-box and home goods stores.

 pee pad